 You don't take steps to cancel the credit

-A bank or individual accidentally paying money into your account
+When a bank or individual accidentally paid money into your account

-If you do receive an unexpected payment into your bank account, you should always inform your bank immediately.
+If you receive an unexpected payment into your current account, you should always inform your bank immediately.

 Waiting for the bank to notice their mistake could take weeks, and during that time the temptation to spend will be harder to resist.